 The vast expanse of the high seas is facing unprecedented threats.
 Overfishing, pollution, and climate change are pushing marine ecosystems to the brink.
 But there’s hope.
 The High Seas Treaty offers a critical opportunity to safeguard the health of our ocean and the incredible biodiversity that call the ocean home.

-By signing our petition, you’ll join a growing movement urging your government to ratify the High Seas Treaty by the end of 2025.
+By signing our petition, you’ll join a growing movement urging the Australian Government to join the international community by ratifying the High Seas Treaty as soon as possible, so it can lend its support.

 Your voice matters.
 Together, we can send a powerful message to our leaders, highlighting the urgency of protecting our shared oceans.